obiwanjacobi/Dentlr/readme.md

 // ... your tokens
 ```

-There are two way to initialize the tokens to be used by the `DentlrLexer`.
+There are two ways to initialize the tokens to be used by the `DentlrLexer`.
 Either override the `NextToken` method to do a one-time initialization.

 ```csharp